MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/README.md

 - Activation for sound and popup alert.
 - Async calls instead of page refreshing.

+Version 2.0.1

+- Beta version moved as main page.
+- Previous version of notification page moved as old page.
+- Introduce support page.

 ---

-v2.0.1 todo:
+v2.1.0 todo:
 - Localization for all texts.
-- Usage instructions like browser and device type, browser settings for autoplay (Wordpress Support)
 - New Settings page.

-v2.1.0 todo:

-- Remove deprecated new order notification page & settings
+- Remove deprecated new order notification page & settings.
-- Add support & premium section
-- Release beta version